Particular/docs.particular.net/servicepulse/intro-failed-messages.md

 * **Headers:** Displays a complete set of message headers when you click the "Show headers" link.
 * **Body:** Displays the serialized message body when you click the "Show body" link.
 * **Copy Message Id:** Copies the failed message unique identifier to the clipboard, for future reference, when you click "Copy Id to clipboard".
 * **Open in ServiceInsight:** Launches ServiceInsight, focusing on the failed message for in-depth analysis of the failure causes.
-(For more details, see [ServiceInsight Overview](/serviceinsight/getting-started-overview.md).)
+(For more details, see [ServiceInsight](/serviceinsight/).)
 Only works if ServiceInsight is installed on the local machine.

 ### Failed Message Retry